The Importance of A Medically-Supervised Heroin Detox

 Learn more about the Gallus Detox Method.

 “My experience here at Gallus Detox has been nothing short of extraordinary.
 From the moment I walked in the door I was treated with the utmost kindness and compassion.
 The amount of comfort I experienced while detoxing off heroin surpassed all expectations…” – Read reviews: what our patients say about their fear of withdrawal, how comfortable they felt with our medical detox, and how it changed their lives.

 What Is Heroin?

-Heroin is a highly addictive drug derived from morphine.
+Heroin is a highly addictive drug derived from the opiate poppy plant.
 It looks like a white or brown powder or a black sticky substance.
 Heroin can be smoked, sniffed, snorted or injected.
 All methods of administering heroin can lead to addiction and other severe health problems.

-Here is how Heroin effects the brain…It enters the brain, then gets transformed into morphine and binds to opioid receptors.
+Here is how Heroin affects the brain…It enters the brain and binds to opioid receptors.
 These receptors are located in many different areas of the brain and body, especially those involved in the perception of pain and reward.